VMware Cloud Foundation - A Technical Overview

 The standard architecture separates management workloads and lets them run on a dedicated management workload domain.
 Customer workloads are deployed on a separate virtual infrastructure workload domain (VI workload domain).
 Each workload domain is managed by a separate vCenter Server instance, which allows autonomous licensing and lifecycle management.

-Note: The standard architecture is the recommended model, because it separates management workloads from customers workloads.
+Note: The standard architecture is the recommended model because it separates management workloads from customer workloads.

 Customers with a small environment (or a PoC) can start with a consolidated architecture.
 This allows you to run customer and management workloads together on the same workload domain (WLD).

 Note: The management workload domain's default cluster datastore must use vSAN.
 Other WLDs can use vSAN, NFS, FC, and vVols for the principal storage.

 vSAN stretched clusters extend a vSAN cluster from a single site to two sites for a higher level of availability and inter-site load balancing.